 Fire is neither good nor bad.
-It is.
 How fire is used however, can have positive or negative outcomes.
 All wildfires on the Pacific Islands are human caused.
-Therefore it is up to we humans, to manage fire well and to prevent its unchecked spread.
-After a decade of diverse program efforts to reduce wildfire in Guam and the U.S.- affiliated Pacific Islands (USAPI), a multidisciplinary team that included staff from Guam Forestry, the U.S. Forest Service, the University of Hawaii at Manoa, Center for Getting Things Started, Guam- based educators, and CHamoru cultural experts came together to develop a place-based grade 6-12 wildfire awareness curriculum.
+Therefore it is up to us to manage fire well and to prevent its unchecked spread.
+Through this place-based curriculum, our goal is to educate local students on the cultural significance and important practical uses of fire, the occurrence of wildfires in our communities, the value of our different ecosystems in our islands and the resources these ecosystems provide that wildfires threaten, the diverse impacts wildfires have from the tops of our ridges to the reefs that feed our communities, how wildfires occur, how they are controlled, and how they can be prevented.
+After a decade of diverse program efforts to reduce wildfire in Guam and the U.S.- affiliated Pacific Islands (USAPI), a multidisciplinary team that included staff from Ebiil Society, Guam Forestry, the USDA Forest Service, the University of Hawaii at Manoa, Center for Getting Things Started, region-based educators, and cultural experts came together to develop this place-based grade 6-12 wildfire awareness curriculum.